valdeanda/Useful_scripts/README.md

 ## Compute GC content

-I provide 2 scripts to compute GC content in fasta files.
-The scripts take a fasta file as the only parameter
+I provide 2 scripts to compute the GC content of  fasta sequences.
+The scripts takes a fasta file as the only parameter

 1. GC-content.pl